-Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Economic impact from increased effective capacity Quantify Assessment: There will be no change in traffic numbers due to the movements per annum remains.
-Flight trials conducted between 20° of RNAV approaches are limited to what is operationally acceptable. the and Option B2.
+Impact Level of Permanently adopt Option B2 Revert to Option B1 Analysis Slightly Steeper 3.2° RNAV Approaches All aircraft operate 3.0° approaches Economic impact from increased effective capacity Quantify Description: CAP1616 Appendix E: 'Forecast increase in air transp carried'.
+Assessment: There will be no change in traffic numbers due to the movements per annum remains.
+Flight trials conducted between 201 'no impact' on Heathrow airport's landing rate so long as the numbers As such there is no change in effective capacity between the baselin Summary: Economic impact will not be a differentiator between the ort movements and estimated passenger numbers or cargo tonnage e introduction of 3.2° RNAV SSA; the present traffic cap of 480,000 I5 and 2017 reported 'no adverse impact on the daily operation' and of RNAV approaches are limited to what is operationally acceptable. le and Option B2.
+Baseline and Option B2.